 The Federal First-Offender Program

 People who have been convicted of or are charged with certain federal drug crimes may be eligible for the federal diversion program, described in the Federal First Offender Act, 18 U.S.C.S. § 3607.
 To be eligible, the defendant must not have prior state or federal convictions concerning controlled substances.
 A person can participate in the federal program only one time.

 Defendants who enter the program plead guilty or have been found guilty, but their judgment of conviction is not officially “entered” into the record.
 After a year of probation, if the defendant has completed its terms successfully, the court will dismiss the proceedings without entering the judgment of conviction.
 But if the defendant violates probation, the case will proceed with the entry of the judgment and sentencing.
 For successful probationers, the case "shall not be considered a conviction."

-Defendants who were younger than twenty-one years of age at the time of the offense, and who successfully complete probation, will see the record of their case expunged, or sealed.
+Defendants who were younger than 21 years of age at the time of the offense, and who successfully complete probation, will see the record of their case expunged or sealed.
 They may truthfully answer “No” to any questions about the case, even the arrest itself.
 The Department of Justice will maintain a nonpublic record of the case, for use by the courts when determining the person’s eligibility for future diversions under this program.

 (For more in this area of law, see Probation and Supervised Release in Federal Court.)

 If you face criminal charges, you may wonder whether you’re eligible for a first-offender program or some other kind of diversion.
 Even if you doubt you’re eligible, the advice of a lawyer with experience in your area is crucial.
 Rules and customs vary significantly from state to federal court, state to state, and even county to county.